ucladevx/BConnect-frontend/README.md

 Styles with Material UI

-Dummy login/signup/logout with redux state (no backend connection)
+Login/signup/logout with redux state/jwt/refresh token

 Dummy map data displayed on front page map

 Additional forms after sign up to get more information and location data

 ## Upcoming

-Connect to backend API for data persistence, user creation, and authentication

 Query user/location data from API and display to user on map interface